wmalab/DiffGR/README.md

+#output

-@return a list that contains the tad result and genomic region result
+return a list that contains the tad result and genomic region result

 The tad result table contains the following elements: